duonghoang2001/duonghoang2001.github.io/README.md

 - Prizes:
 + Best Use of Collaboration Technology - T. Rowe Price,
 + Welcome to Hacking: Best Beginner Hack (College/General)
-- Learn more about Fusionify [here](https://devpost.com/software/fusionify)
+- Learn more about Fusionify here: https://devpost.com/software/fusionify

 ## Technica 2020
 - Roulette Game: A counting algorithm inspired from the traditional Russian Roulette game where there is only one loser of each game